-All finalists who rank Emory for the College Match but do not match to a binding college will automatically have their application moved into the Regular Decision admission plan for Emory University, and will also be considered for the Emory University Scholar Programs.
-Finalists who do not match will also have the option to apply under the Early Decision II admission plan and have their application considered for Oxford College.
+All finalists who rank Emory for the College Match but do not match to a binding college will automatically have their application moved into the Regular Decision admission plan for Emory University for both Emory College and Oxford College.
+They will also automatically be considered for the Emory University Scholar Programs.
+Finalists who do not match will also have the option to apply under the Early Decision II admission plan.

 QuestBridge non-finalists may also apply to Emory University using their QuestBridge application.
 Policies and requirements for non-finalists are posted on the QuestBridge website.